In Venezuela, voters caught in Maduro’s dangerous dance are seeking answers - KESQ

 For those who have already made the journey, that is a depressing state of affairs.

-“I want to be in my home, I want to be in my country,” sobbed Heczair Blanco, a Venezuelan woman in Buenos Aires after learning of Maduro’s supposed victory.
+“I want to be in my home, I want to be in my country,” sobbed Heczair Blanco, a Venezuelan woman in Buenos Aires, Argentina, after learning of Maduro’s supposed victory.

 “We want Venezuela to be free and for the people’s will to be respected,” she said.